DocNow/twarc/README.md

     % utils/directed.py --mode mentions nasa-20130306102105.json > nasa-directed-mentions.html
     % utils/directed.py --mode retweets nasa-20130306102105.json > nasa-directed-retweets.html
     % utils/directed.py --mode replies nasa-20130306102105.json > nasa-directed-replies.html

+(Use "--output json" to output the nodes/links data for use with other D3 examples, or "--help" for other options.)

 Or if you want to output [GeoJSON](http://geojson.org/) from tweets where geo coordinates are available: